Marine Construction, Systems Engineering and Maintenance

 - IT and CAD suites

-- Experience and sound knowledge of marine engineering, wood working and electrical systems
+- Extensive experience and sound knowledge of marine engineering, wood working and electrical systems

-You will be required to attend an interview at the College prior to enrolling onto this course.
+You will be required to attend an interview at the College prior to enrolling onto the course.

-- Apprenticeship in Marine Engineering, Marine Electrical or Boat Building
+- Advanced Apprenticeship in Marine Engineering, Marine Electrical or Boat Building